 I was an Invited Speaker at MHD Workshop, Santa Fe, Nov 2013.

 I was an Invited Speaker at the Radiofrequency Power in Plasmas, Sorrento, Italy, June 2013.

 I was an Invited Speaker at IAEA Fusion Energy Conference, flagship fusion/plasma conference held every two years, Oct 2012.

-I was a co-recipients of the R&D Magazine’s prestigious R&D Top 100 for my contribution to “snowflake power divertor” Jun 2012.
+I was a co-recipient of the R&D Magazine’s prestigious R&D Top 100 for my contribution to the “snowflake power divertor” Jun 2012.

 Moving to San Diego to work at DIII-D Nov 2011.

 Became a Resarch Scientist at PPPL Oct 2011.